PhilemonPhilippin/PhilemonPhilippin/README.md

 I discovered **programming** in 2017 and immediatly fell in love with it.
 I started to learn it more seriously from end of 2021.

-My **work experience** includes 6 months of work in a consulting firm and 5 months of job training.
+My **work experience** includes 6 months of work in a consulting firm as a .NET back-end developer.
+It also includes 5 months of professional training in .NET development, focusing on the web development fundamentals and going far enough into .NET back-end development.
+Finally, my work experience also includes 7 months of professional training in web development, focusing on the JavaScript ecosystem and front-end development.

 My career goals are rooted in a passion for continuous learning.

 The **languages and tools** I use the most are :